MicrosoftDocs/sdk-api/sdk-api-src/content/dsgetdc/nf-dsgetdc-dsgetdcnextw.md

 The caller must free this memory when it is no longer required by calling <a href="https://msdn.microsoft.com/a0393983-cb43-4dfa-91a6-d82a5fb8de12">LocalFree</a>.

 This parameter is ignored if <i>SockAddressCount</i> is <b>NULL</b>.

+#### - DnsHostName [out, optional]

+Pointer to a string pointer that receives the DNS name of the domain controller.
+        This parameter receives <b>NULL</b> if no host name is known.
+The caller must free this memory when it is no longer required by calling <a href="https://msdn.microsoft.com/0e99483c-8cd7-402a-8bf6-1e0118764dd3">NetApiBufferFree</a>.

 ## -returns